ohlerlab/SEMITONES/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-escoring could always use more documentation, whether as part of the official escoring docs, in docstrings, or even on the web in blog posts, articles, and such.
+SEMITONES could always use more documentation, whether as part of the official SEMITONES docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/ohlerlab/escoring/issues.
+The best way to send feedback is to file an issue at https://github.com/ohlerlab/SEMITONES/issues.

 If you are proposing a feature: